ZhuangLab/storm-analysis/doc/source/parameters.rst

   to fit is a good compromise.

 * **wx vs z parameters** - These are used for determining the localization Z position based on its in width in x and y (astigmatism imaging).
-See Huang, Science 2008 for a more detailed explanation.
+See `Huang et al <http://dx.doi.org/10.1126/science.1153529>`_ for a more detailed explanation.
 Units are either nanometers or dimensionless.

   * wx_wo